We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 The Challenge of Change: Exploring the different types of change and their impact on individuals and organizations.
 Examine why there is resistance to change and inertia in the sector, understanding the reasons for resistance and strategies to overcome it.

-Consolidate learning from the 4 days, action plan, and prepare to take positive action as a strategic leader in your business.
+Consolidate learning from the 2 days, create an action plan, and prepare to take positive action as a strategic leader in your business.

 Unsupported Browser